ikappaki/scittlets/README.md

 ## Overview

-A **scittlet** is a Clojurescript namespace designed for use with [Scittle](https://babashka.org/scittle/), with a clearly defined set of `<script>` dependencies that can be loaded in any Scittle Web App.
+A **scittlet** is a Clojurescript namespace designed for use with [Scittle](https://babashka.org/scittle/), with a clearly defined set of `<script>` dependencies that can be loaded in any Scittle Web App HTML file.

 **Scittlets** is a catalog and repository of these modules, providing examples and instructions for loading from a CDN into your Scittle web app.